 Polyamory is amazing, it is complex, it’s easy, and it’s hard.
 Polyamory is a form of ethical non-monogamy that requires the knowledge and consent of all parties involved.
-There are many ways to practice poly.
+There are as many ways to practice poly as there are poly people.
 How it’s done will vary with every poly person that you meet.
+There is no “right” way to practice poly.
 Polyamory is not cheating or having a piece on the side.
 Many people choose to label themselves as poly because it gives space for relationships to develop freely and be about more than sex.
+It allows you to have an intense level of honesty with your partners that many traditional relationships lack.
+At it’s core polyamory is simply having multiple parallel committed relationships, that are ideally given the space and freedom to run their natural course regardless of existing partners.
 Polyamorous people often desire fully committed loving relationships.
-Its not all about the sex…unless you want it to be.
+It’s not all about the sex…unless you want it to be.

 Why So Poly?

-For a lot of people (myself included) poly is not a choice but more of an orientation.
-It is an integral part of who we are as people.
-For others, polyamory is a lifestyle choice based on the acknowledgement of how unrealistic societal norms are about finding one person to be everything for you and complete you.
+For a lot of people (myself included) being poly is not a choice, but more of an orientation.
+Like being queer or bi-sexual, it is an integral part of who we are as people.
+For others, polyamory is a lifestyle choice based on the acknowledgement of how unrealistic societal norms are about finding one person to be everything for you and complete you forever.
+No matter which category you fall under, Polyamory is a completely valid lifestyle and you aren’t alone in your desire for a different way to navigate relationships.

 My Lover Is Poly, What Now?